 We undertook a mixed methods cross-comparative case study evaluation with four primary care networks.
 The evaluation comprised four work streams:

 1) A rapid assessment of published evidence to distil prior research and learning - this informed the development of questions to be explored in four case study primary care networks.
 2) A workshop for relevant stakeholders (e.g. academic and policy experts in primary care, patient and public involvement representatives) to determine the gaps in research evidence about GP collaborations and hence to develop evaluation questions for case study work with primary care networks.

 2) Comparative case studies of four primary care networks.
 We recruited four rural and urban case study sites where interviews were undertaken with those involved in the development, implementation and running of the primary care network in their respective area.
 We also carried out analysis of key documentation; undertook non-participant observation of strategic meetings of the primary care networks; and conducted an online survey to collect information on challenges associated with collaborative working and measure early impact.

 3) We analysed findings from work streams 1-3, synthesised these into an evaluation report which has been published by the National Institute for Health Research, and included in this a set of suggested lessons for the next stage of development of primary care networks in the NHS in England.
 Other resources including slide sets, infographics, and podcasts will be available soon.

-National Institute for Health Research, Health Services and Delivery Research stream (NIHR HS&DR) published report Early evidence of the development of primary care networks in England Professor Judith Smith, Sarah Parkinson, Dr Manni Sidhu.
+- National Institute for Health and Care Research, Health Services and Delivery Research stream (NIHR HSDR) published report Early evidence of the development of primary care networks in England: a rapid evaluation study Professor Judith Smith, Sarah Parkinson, Dr Manni Sidhu; September 2022

 September 2018 - August 2020